 Tiruppur Places to Visit in Tirupur Tourist Places Tamil Nadu

 Tirupur is located on the banks of River Noyyal.
 Tiruppur is also a textile city in India in the state of Tamil Nadu.
 This district formed is with the taluks from Coimbatore district and Erode district.
 Tirupur District in Tamilnadu has 9 taluks.
 They are Tiruppur North, Tiruppur South, Avinashi, Uthukuli, Palladam, Dharapuram, Kangayam, Udumalpet and Madathukulam.
 Thirupur is the administrative head quarters of this city.

 It is a small city compared to Coimbatore.
 It is he center of Tamil Nadu cotton Knitwear industry and successfully markets its products in India and overseas.
 Tirupur is one of the fastest growing cities in India.
 It is also called the knits capital of India as it caters to famous brands and retailers from all over the world.

 Tirupur is the "Knitwear" capital of India is Thirupur District in Tamil Nadu.
 It is situvated in the state of Tamilnadu.
 It contributes a huge amount of foreign exchange in India.
 It has spurred up the textile industry in India for the past three decades.
 Its economic boom boosts the morale of Indian Industrialist.
-Great thing about Tirupur economy is that it is ever growing.
+Great thing about Tiruppur economy is that it is ever growing.

 The name tiruppur has emerged during the epic ages.
 It had been said that the thieves stole the shepherds of pandavas and his forces recaptured them.
 That is why it is known as Thiruppu=turnoor=place.
 This also been mentioned in the official website of the Tirupur district.
 The old name Dharapuram was changed into Viradapuram.
 This name is quoted in verses of Mahabaratham.
-Evidence of ancient Tirupur has been collected as coins and old pottery items.
+Evidence of ancient Tiruppur has been collected as coins and old pottery items.
 We can see these things in many places of the modern city during the excavation of new buildings.